 At MAX, we are committed to making the communities we serve even better places to live, work, and play.
 From corporate donations to volunteering in our communities, we seek to make a difference and serve causes that matter most to you, our customers.

 Throughout our 60 year history, MAX has supported hundreds of local non-profits with thousands of dollars in sponsorship, donations and grants.
-In 2017, MAX will donate $40,000 to eight local non-profits.
+In 2017, MAX donated to several organizations that impact our communities, including $40,000 to eight local non-profits.

 The non-profits are:

 - Alabama Shakespeare Festival

 The Alabama Shakespeare Festival, located in Montgomery, builds community by entertaining and inspiring people with theatrical performances as well as educational and outreach programs.
 It is a professional regional theatre that produces around 10 productions each season in association with Actors’ Equity Association, The Stage Directors and Choreographers Society, and United Scenic Artists Union.

 BigHouse Foundation is a Christ-centered non-profit ministry in Opelika, AL dedicated to providing for the needs of foster children.
 With the help of MAX and the local community, BigHouse continues to improve the quality of life of those impacted by the foster care system.
 BigHouse was founded by Blake and Micah Melnick in February 2009.

 EAT South promotes organic local farming and healthy lifestyles through school programs and volunteer activities.
 EAT South has established themselves as a non-profit that offers six garden programs in our local schools.
 These programs help teach children and educators the importance of farm-raised vegetables and healthy eating.